 “Mama, are you paying your property taxes?
 I got this letter saying you were ninety days behind.
 It also says if you don’t pay, they’ll put a lien on the property."
 Is this true mama?
 She cringed just thinking about his prying words.
 She gazed down at Mutley, her ever faithful hound dog and spoke her mind as if he could be her champion.

-“And that darn Mr. Finch.
-He’s the one that started this, getting my children involved.”
-The furrows in her forehead deepened as she recalled the last time Mr. Finch came to her home.
+“And that darn Raleigh Jr. He’s the one that started this, getting my children involved.”
+The furrows in her forehead deepened as her mind settled on the last time he came to her home.
 She was down at the river’s edge when he came up behind her, his footsteps crunching twigs.

 “Good day Mrs. Banks.
 I knocked on your door but when there was no answer, I thought you might be down here.
 Sure is a beautiful day.”
 Impatience sparked a serious note in her eyes as she watched him take off his hat and wipe his brow.
 She gave him a good going over not missing the genuine kindness in his eyes.

 “You know you didn’t come for small talk Raleigh Jr, umm, scuse me, I mean Mr. Finch.
 Say what you got to say.”
 He pushed up his silver-framed glasses shifting his body from one foot to the other.
 Cora's been knowing the Finch family for better than 3 decades.
 Knew Raleigh's mama and poppa and they'd been good neighbors.

-“Well Mrs. Banks, it really pains me to keep bothering you.
-I must deliver this document.
-This is an attempt to collect a debt.
-You’ve got ninety days to comply.
-Mrs. Banks, look, I’ve got parents of my own so I do understand your hesitation as well as your frustration.
-Truly, I do sympathize with you, but I'm just doing my job ma'am and let me just say there are resources that can help.
-But you’ve got to be willing.”
-He moved back as if afraid she'd swing at him which made Cora’s eye’s smile.
+“Well Mrs. Banks, it really pains me to do this but I have to deliver this document which is an attempt to collect a debt.
+You’ve got 90 days to comply.
+Mrs. Banks, look, as you know, I've got parents of my own so I do understand your hesitation as well as your frustration.
+Truly, I do sympathize with you, but I'm just doing my job ma'am and let me just say, there are resources that can help.
+But you’ve got to be willing and open.”
+He moved back as if afraid she'd swing at him which made Cora’s blue eye’s smile.

-“Sonny, this piece of property has been mine for fifty years.
-Been living here longer then you've been breathing, more n likely.
+“Now Raleigh Jr, this piece of property has been mine for fifty years.
+Been living here longer then you've been breathing, more' n likely.
 You go on back to your piece of land and consider what you'd do if your mama was in this position.
 I suggest you think about what’s right and what’s wrong.
 Good day now.”
 His eyes widened in frustration.
 He tipped his hat, nodded good-bye, then turned and walked the path leading to his car.
-She remembered watching him walk away and asking herself why she found it necessary to be so irascible.
+She remembered watching him walk away and asking herself why she found it necessary to be so tryin' at times.

-A sweet smell enveloped the kitchen, warm and inviting.
-Her house was heady with the smoky goodness of ham.
-A bothersome look etched itself across her face, and the sweat found solace in the wrinkles with decades of stories to tell.
+The sweet vanilla & buttery goodness of the pound cake filled the kitchen and a bothersome look etched itself across her face as sweat found solace in the wrinkles with decades of stories to tell.
 Though she was past the stage of impressing, there was little doubt her children would think she was losing her faculties with such an unkempt mess.
-She did her best to straighten things up, sweeping the floor of the dust and a few chicken feathers from her hens which spend rainy days on the screened porch outside the kitchen but sometimes scuttle in when she goes out the door.
+She did her best to straighten things up: sweeping the floor of the dust and a few chicken feathers from her hens which spend rainy days on the screened porch outside the kitchen but sometimes scuttle in when she goes out the door.
 She put away a pile of newspapers so old the ink could no longer tell its stories.
-A shooting pain in her hip caused her to suck in her breath before muttering about the numbness staying longer and the pain more frequent.
-She busied herself with slicing the ham, inhaling its succulent aroma as tender, pink slices layered the platter.
-Satisfied the work in the kitchen was done, Cora went to the porch and sat in the rocking chair; the one Avery built; the one she sat in for many years snapping beans & shelling peas.
+A shooting pain in her hip caused her to suck in her breath before muttering about the numbness staying longer and the pain being more frequent.
+She busied herself with slicing the ham, inhaling its succulent smoky aroma as tender, pink slices layered the platter.
+Cora took a look around the kitchen, satisfied, she went to the porch and sat in the rocking chair; the one Avery built; the one she sat in for many years snapping beans & shelling peas.

 "You're a good friend Mutley."
 She patted him on the head.
 His tail hit the porch with cozy thumps.

 "What should I do about this predicament?
-Should I go on ahead and clear up the accounts so the kids will quit nagging, and Mr. Finch will stop pestering me?
 What would papa do, you reckon?"

 Memory of her husband caused her eyes to swell with tears.
 He was a hard working man who believed everyone should work sunup to sundown with Sunday’s off in honor of God.
 He was an imposing man with eyes the color of warm molasses which demanded respect in a quiet way.
 He expected the children to contribute to the household which they did.
 Farming was a hard way of life, but with God’s grace there was abundance.
 Together they planted and harvested, all of which was sold or traded at the general store in Arvonia.
 Avery loved to take the children to town.
 They’d all pile on the back of the flatbed truck, laughing when they left and still laughing when they returned.

 Cora’s thoughts were interrupted by the buzzing of a bottom-heavy bumblebee.
 She swatted at it to give warning she wasn't amused by its whizzing about.
 She raised up out of the rocker and stood on the edge of the porch looking out toward the barn then to the chicken coop which was leaning desperately, as if one pull of the termite ridden planks would cause it to crumble in grateful mounds before casting a thankful smile.
 She didn’t go in there much any more.
-Thus, the chickens had free range of the yard and the house, congregating only when feed was thrown their way or clucking to the porch when the storms bellowed overhead.
-She walked down the steps then stooped and clutched a handful of soil, breathing in the iron-rich smell, admiring the deep reddish color similar to an aged-worn brick.
-A warbler soothed her with its insistent song.
-She noticed a trail of thick dust mushrooming into the cerulean cloudless sky.
+Thus, the hens had free range of the yard congregating when feed was thrown their way or clucking to the porch when the storms bellowed overhead.
+She walked down the steps, stooped and clutched a handful of soil, breathing in the iron-rich smell, admiring the deep reddish color similar to an aged-worn brick.
+A warbler soothed her with its insistent song before she noticed a trail of thick dust mushrooming into the cerulean cloudless sky.

 My children are coming in a blaze of dirt and ruckus.
 With that thought, she lifted herself back up the stairs and leaned against the railing waiting pensively.
 When they all piled out of their cars and walked up the porch, she received each son and daughter as they kissed the paper-thin velvet of her cheek and gently squeezed a frail shoulder.